 Powering the Visodate is an ETA 2836-2 automatic mechanical caliber that runs at 28,800 vph (4hz), has 25-jewels and a power reserve of 42-hours.
 The movement and gold plated Tissot signed rotor are visible through the clear caseback.

 All variations come with either a brown or black leather strap.
 Water-resistant is 30 meters.
-Available online at Tissot.
+The price is $650 in stainless, $695 stainless with gold plating and $4,950 is 18K gold.
+Learn more at Tissot.